Three years out, COVID threat wanes

-TRIAD — Three years after COVID-19 put a stranglehold on society, there’s optimism that the worst is over from the coronavirus pandemic, an infectious disease expert said during his latest briefing Thursday.
+TRIAD — Three years after COVID-19 put a stranglehold on society, there’s optimism that the worst is over from the coronavirus pandemic, an infectious disease expert said during a recent briefing.

 Dr. Christopher Ohl of Atrium Health Wake Forest Baptist in Winston-Salem said COVID-19 will always circulate and present a potential health threat.
 But as winter nears its conclusion, it appears more likely that COVID-19 won’t spread the level of calamity that emerged after the onset of the pandemic in March 2020.